Prathiyusha/Azure-Databricks-End-to-End-Project/README.md

 ### Silver Layer
 - Performed data cleansing and business transformations using PySpark.
 - Applied data type conversions and derived business columns.
-- Registered custom Unity Catalog SQL and Python functions (`discount_func`, `upper_func`) and applied them in PySpark transformations on the Products dataset.
+- Registered custom Unity Catalog SQL and Python functions (`discount_func`, `upper_func`).
+The discount function was applied in the Products PySpark transformation, while the uppercase function was demonstrated through a SQL query.
 - Practiced PySpark window functions (dense_rank, rank, row_number) using a Python OOP class in the Orders notebook, as a ranking-logic exercise — this output is not part of the final persisted Silver or Gold tables.
 - Stored transformed data as Delta tables.
 - The Regions dataset is also ingested and prepared as a Silver reference table but is not currently used in the Gold Star Schema.

 ### Gold Layer
-- Implemented **SCD Type 1** for the Customer Dimension using PySpark and Delta Lake merge (upsert) operations, generating incremental surrogate keys.
+- Implemented Customer Dimension upsert logic using PySpark and Delta Lake MERGE, with surrogate key generation.
-- Created the Orders Fact table by joining the Customer and Product dimensions.
+- Configured Delta Live Tables with SCD Type 2 change-processing logic and data quality expectations for the Product Dimension.
-- Used Delta Live Tables (DLT) to implement **SCD Type 2** for the Product Dimension, with data quality expectations on product_id and product_name.
+- Created an Orders Fact table by joining Customer and Product dimension data.
-- Built a Star Schema for analytics.
+- Demonstrated a basic Star Schema consisting of Customer and Product dimensions with an Orders Fact table.

 ---